Start locally – win globally. Here are a quick, actionable guide and a short checklist for a rising business to grow online quickly + tools.

 To find out opportunities, use the Link-Assistant tool [review here] that allows searching for relevant business directories.
 Start the tool and create the project with the URL of your site, select the search option as Business Directories, and in a few minutes, the tool will collect you the websites together with their contacts.

-Select those directories that seem reputational (i.e. they are edited by human editors, they contain updated information, generally, they don’t look like a mess) and send your N.A.P. info (name, address, phone number).
+Select those directories that seem reputational (human editors edit, i.e. them, they contain updated information; generally, they don’t look like a mess) and send your N.A.P. info (name, address, phone number).

 Make sure that you have no mistakes in this information, and also update it in case you have some changes in your NAP.
 Briefly, make sure that all information available about your site online is consistent.